Local Prevention Agreement West Maas en Waal

 - Ambition to become a JOGG municipality;

-- We offer Bendefit@work to companies to work on and raise awareness of employee vitality;
+- We offer Bendefit@work to companies to help them focus on and promote employee well-being;

-- We are merging the sports and prevention agreements;
+- We are merging the sports and prevention agreement;

 Priority 2.
 Reducing smoking

-- We provide promotional materials for a smoke-free generation;
+- We are making promotional materials available to help create a smoke-free generation;

-- We are participating in the regional theme table on reducing smoking among young people with the municipalities of Beuningen, Druten, and Wijchen.
+- We are participating in the regional working group on reducing smoking among young people, together with the municipalities of Beuningen, Druten, and Wijchen;

-- We make young people aware of the consequences of smoking through the use of Helder op School (by Iriszorg, Pro Persona Connect, and the VO, among others).
+- We raise awareness among young people about the consequences of smoking through the Helder op School program (run by Iriszorg, Pro Persona Connect, and secondary schools, among others).

-- We organize an information meeting in every village about substance use for parents, volunteers at associations, and other interested parties.
+- In each village, we are organizing an informational meeting on substance use for parents, volunteers at community organizations, and other interested parties;

-- We raise awareness of the consequences of alcohol and substance use and involve parents in identifying these issues.
-Depending on the choice of the parties involved, programs such as Get2KnowU can be used.
-The Helder op School (Clear at School) program is already in use.
+- We raise awareness about the consequences of alcohol and substance use and encourage parents to help identify these issues.
+Depending on the choice of the parties involved, programs such as Get2KnowU can be implemented.
+The Helder op School program is already in use.

 Priority 4.
 Mental well-being

-- We are committed to making mental well-being a topic of discussion and involving parents in identifying issues.
-Depending on the choice of the parties involved, programs such as Get2KnowU can be used.
+- We are committed to fostering open dialogue about mental well-being and involving parents in identifying issues.
+Depending on the choice of the parties involved, programs such as Get2KnowU can be implemented;

-The core team meets periodically.
-At least twice a year, all affiliated partners meet to discuss the progress of agreements made.
-We also jointly monitor whether the LPA remains up to date.
-We do this by discussing the results of studies, experiments, or other experiences with each other and adjusting the LPA where necessary.
+The core team meets regularly.
+We hold meetings with all participating partners at least twice a year to discuss the progress of agreed-upon actions.
+We also work together to ensure that the LPA remains up to date.
+We do this by discussing the results of studies, experiments, or other experiences and adjusting the LPA as needed.

-The following principles have been established for requesting project budgets and evaluating projects.
+The following guidelines have been established for requesting project budgets and evaluating projects.

 - Budget